Laufire/kiss/Notes.md

 * **Animations**.

+* Wiring the default events to the triggers of 'flow'.

 * First line of every function could be logger.

 * Plugins may use lower level functions for performance (they don't have to depend on kiss).